5 Perspectives to Get Us Unstuck

 Both of these books provide numerous other thoughts that contain resources for suffering well.
 Seneca and Marcus Aurelius suggest that the way we think about suffering is a large part of our suffering.
 This is something we can change, and many thinkers, like these two, can help us do so.

-His basic thesis is “If you are pained about any external thing, it is not this thing that disturbs you, but your own judgment about it.”
-Frustration is what you bring to the table, and, he often adds, it is in your power to judge the situation differently.
-Meditations is a book that teaches you how to judge situations differently so you can reduce frustration and anger and enjoy tranquility.
+The central claim is uncompromising: “If you are pained about any external thing, it is not this thing that disturbs you, but your own judgment about it.”
+Frustration is something we supply.
+And—Marcus relentlessly insists—we have the power to judge differently.
+Meditations is a manual for learning how to do that, so that anger and resentment give way to tranquility.

-What if I don’t like where I live? “[W]here a man can live, there he can live well” (5.16).
+When you dislike where you live: “[W]here a man can live, there he can live well” (5.16).

-My first thought was, “What a jerk!”
+My immediate reaction was clear: “What a jerk!”